garidisk/garidisk.github.io/_posts/2021-08-22-radiofeed-pt1-eda.md

 The data cleaning will focus on identifying and removing duplicate entries.
 Duplicate entries will have an impact in the revenue stream towards the artists.

-This is Part I of the analysis of the radio feed data.
-The full notebook can be found [here](https://drive.google.com/file/d/12hSI_T7zoPcxEId7Mrb-KCTXNY_syMFT/view?usp=sharing).

-To use Plotly in JupyterLab, install the jupyterlab and ipywidgets packages using pip:

-$ pip install "jupyterlab>=3" "ipywidgets>=7.6"

-or conda:

-conda install "jupyterlab>=3" "ipywidgets>=7.6"

-For Plotly in Jupyter Notebook, install the notebook and ipywidgets packages using pip:

-$ pip install "notebook>=5.3" "ipywidgets>=7.5"

-or conda:

-$ conda install "notebook>=5.3" "ipywidgets>=7.5"

 ## Data wrangling